cristiantobol/developer-toolcamp/session_07_npm.md

 <a name="usingmoment"></a>
 ## Using Moment.js

-Now that we have moment.js installed, we will use Moment.js to format a “dateCreated” field that can be used to display on each item.
+Now that we have moment.js installed, we can use it to format a `dateCreated` field that will be display with each recipe.

 We will make the following changes to our application
 * Add the dateAdded field to the RecipeGridList component.